run-ai/models/models/vllm/README.md

 * `TOKENIZER_ORGANIZATION` + `TOKENIZER` - To use different tokenizer than the model
 * `SAFETENSORS_ONLY=True` - Weather to download only safetensors weight only (Reduce image size)

+> [!NOTE]
+> For building an weightless server use Dockerfile/weightless-server.Dockerfile instead

 ### Application
 For building also the application run the following command after building the server:
 ```